Feckless thug

 Was That Nice? provides the reader with a careful look at how sloppy thinking can create sloppy behavior.
 To the extent we more completely understand distinct characteristics of psychological constructs, the more easily we can adjust our behavior to align with our deepest values.
 This article uses the difference between being nice and being kind as a sampling of the power available in clarified thinking.

 I’ve always liked the phrase “If it ain’t broke, don’t fix it!”
 The penultimate article in this section, Absent Minded, outlines a number of truths about memory that can help many of us relax our fears around losing our minds.
-There are behaviors we need to put in place to protect those marvelous brains of ours, but forgetting your sister’s birthday doesn’t necessarily signal the end of your cognitive health.
+While there are behaviors we need to put in place to protect those marvelous brains of ours, forgetting your sister’s birthday doesn’t necessarily signal the end of your cognitive health.
 Your mind probably ain’t broke, so no need to fix it.

 And, finally, Triumph in the Game of Life presents some options for gathering the external feedback that our world has to offer.
 It provides a commentary on how winning, losing and being chosen can each contribute to our understanding of how we are doing in life.

 We all want to live as authentically as we can even when – or maybe especially when – Fate drops a bomb (good or bad) into our lives.
 And our death is, of course, the ultimate challenge that Fate presents to us.
-If we can remember that this fourth dimension of time, death, is an important one to integrate into our daily thinking, we will be much more likely to put some urgency behind making our move.
-I’ll end this introduction with a stirring quote from the wordsmith Ralph Waldo Emerson:
+As we strengthen our relationship with Fate, we also buttress our courage in the face of our death.

 And truly it demands something godlike in him who has cast off the common motives of humanity, and has ventured to trust himself for a taskmaster.